 Copyright © Nucleus Medical Media, Inc.

 The average age for women with IBC (59 years old) is lower than that of women with other breast cancers.
-African American women also have a slightly higher risk of IBC.
+Other factors that may increase your risk of IBC include:

 Note: Studies show that most women with known risk factors do not get breast cancer.
 Many women who get breast cancer have none of the risk factors listed above.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
-Since IBC develops in a sheet-like pattern instead of lumps, it is hard to find by a breast exam or mammogram .
+Since IBC develops in a sheet-like pattern, it is hard to find by a breast exam or mammogram .

 If cancer is detected, the cancerous tissue will also be tested to look for:

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via a catheter.
+It may be given in many forms including pill, injection, and via an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 There are other factors about your specific type of cancer that can affect treatment such as: